Azure/Cloud-Native/website/src/pages/serverless-september/ServerlessHacks.md

 ## 🏆 Hall Of Fame

-:::note WELCOME TO THE SERVERLESS HACKS HALL OF FAME!
+:::info THE SERVERLESS HACKS HALL OF FAME!

-This section will list the GitHub profile of participants who [submit an accepted solution](https://github.com/Azure/Cloud-Native/issues/new?assignees=&labels=&template=---serverless-hacks--share-your-hack-.md&title=%5BServerless+Hacks%5D) - along with a link to their GitHub repository with code.
-Participants can submit more than one entry provided each entry has its own repo, and provides a new solution or enhancement.
+This section lists participants who [submitted a valid hack solution](https://github.com/Azure/Cloud-Native/issues/new?assignees=&labels=&template=---serverless-hacks--share-your-hack-.md&title=%5BServerless+Hacks%5D), with a link to the repository containing their code.
+We wanted to celebrate your accomplishments publicly, and amplify your work as a learning resource for others!

-_The goal is to celebrate community accomplishments and make the repos available as a learning resource for others_ We can't wait to see what you build!
+_We can't wait to see what you build!_
 :::